alx2009/K197Control/README.md

 # K197Control
-This is an Arduino library that allows to control a K197 voltmeter with the same two wire protocol used by the IEEE488 option.
+This is an Arduino library that allows to control a K197 voltmeter with the internal interface used by the IEEE488 option.
 The communication is over a two wire bus (one wire for each direction).

 The lower layer protocol could also be used as a generic two wire communication protocol between two microcontrollers (only an input pin supporting edge interrupt + output pin is needed on each microcontroller).